Beatrix Potter Art Project 1

 Think about what style of clothing they would wear.
 Would a hyena wear traditional African clothing or would it be a modern punk?
 Would a fox wear hunting clothes or would it be an urban fox in a tracksuit?
 The clothing a character wears can completely change its personality.

-Think also about the personality, would a labrador be happy, friendly and energetic or would they be old, grumpy and greying around the muzzle?
+Think also about personality: would a labrador be happy, friendly and energetic, or old, grumpy and greying around the muzzle?

 Beatrix Potter Art Project 2